Idan-Shalom/BlackJack_AI/README.md

 * Make sure in the RLPLayer script to give the qTable a path to the "qTable2.json" provided in the repo.
 This is the qTable result from the RL player training.

+# Plotting
+To create the figures, run "plots.py".
+To run the videos of the results run the vidoes in "animations".